+Over the past nine yearsSisterWorks has supported over 1400 women in their transition to life in Australia.
 “We’ve been able to support women from over 95 different countries.
 It speaks to a very high level of diversity.
 Despite that, the women are still able to connect with each other like a sisterhood.
 That’s why we call our women Sisters.”

 “A key point of connection can be shared hardship; when you find someone else who has experienced the same challenge as you.
 It helps you not feel alone, and to overcome those challenges.”

 That was the experience for Faith, who is originally from Papua New Guinea and joined SisterWorks in late 2017.
 Fleeing family violence, Faith arrived in Melbourne without her family and found herself seeking kinship and community.
 While she was a teacher in PNG, Faith felt slightly directionless when she first arrived in Australia and took up free community craft classes.

-"SisterWorks gave me a starting point for my career [and] my journey in Australia … It was that starting of meeting people and working with people," Faith says.
+"SisterWorks gave me a starting point for my career and my journey in Australia … It was that starting of meeting people and working with people," Faith says.
 The community and experiences give her confidence to express herself, and say “this is me, this is who I am, this is my story”.

 Refugee Week aims to celebrate and create better understanding between communities in Australia, and to encourage the successful and safe integration of refugees to Australian society, while demonstrating their many valuable contributions.
 As a leader in community relations, Maria says that better allyship between communities starts with open ears, open minds, and open hearts.